Tuesday, October 31, 2017

 Each person was greeted with a handshake and introduction, and then set to work unraveling, side by side with the artist.
 For a couple of minutes each visitor worked, chatting with Clark about the project, then parted with a hug.

 Of course I had to be there for this performance, and I said I wanted to work on the white, "to unravel some white privilege."
 I was surprised at how difficult it was to take the tightly woven threads apart with no tools -- at home I would have grabbed a seam ripper or awl to grab the weft threads and pull them away, but with only fingernails it was hard to get a grip.
-When I commented on this, Clark responded metaphorically that it's hard it is to deconstruct racist history.
+When I commented on this, Clark responded metaphorically that it's hard to deconstruct racist history.
 I wondered how many times she had made this comment to her visitor/collaborators in the many hours she has spent shoulder-to-shoulder on the project.

 I was thrilled with this idea of taking the flag apart.
 The project hits all my hot buttons: U.S. history, lingering racism in the south, flags, and of course, fabric.
 During the time I waited in line for my turn at the flag, I couldn't help but think about the art project that I participated in a couple of years ago at a museum across town, where volunteer artists mended people's clothes.
 In both cases, the time spent in conversation between artist and visitor was intended to be meditative and connective.